 If you get an open box biostar or DFI board, they may send you a backplate for free.
 Just email them and tell them your board didn't come with one.
 Sometimes they don't even charge a shipping fee.
 Most newegg open box boards come with no accessories.
 Newegg also has some cheaper ddr3 Intel boards.
 Just use the advanced search feature and select "ddr3 1066".

-I spent days researching what makes sense today,from updating to "new" i7 920 to resurrecting.I concluded that resurrecting is far more economical, given all the peripheral costs.I bought a used ASUS P5E3 board on Ebay.
+To conclude I spent days researching what makes sense today,from updating to "new" i7 920 to resurrecting.I concluded that resurrecting is far more economical, given all the peripheral costs.I bought a used ASUS P5E3 board on Ebay.
 Lets hope it works